Go Live

 2. Provide the static IPs for those services.

-3. Test production connectivity from the approved environment.
+3. Test production connectivity from the approved infrastructure.

 4. Remove outdated or temporary IPs after migration.